 The Office of the United States Trade Representative and the Department of State jointly led this BIT negotiation, with assistance from the Departments of Commerce and Treasury.

-THE U.S.-GEORGIA TREATY
+THE U.S.-TRINIDAD AND TOBAGO TREATY

-The Treaty with the Government of the Republic of Georgia is based on the 1994 U.S. prototype BIT and satisfies the United States' principal objectives in bilateral investment treaty negotiations: -All forms of U.S. investment in the territory of the Republic of Georgia are covered.
+The Treaty with Trinidad and Tobago is based on the 1994 U.S. prototype BIT and satisfies the United States' principal objectives in bilateral investment treaty negotiations: